 If your puppy is breathing fast, you may wonder if it is normal or something to worry about.
 In many situations, rapid breathing is a normal response.
-Puppies pant to thermoregulate as well as when they experience heightened emotions like excitement or stress.
-However, there are some situations where rapid breathing is triggered by an underlying illness such as heart disease or respiratory disease.
+Puppies pant to thermoregulate and when they experience heightened emotions like excitement or stress.
+However, there are certain situations where rapid breathing is triggered by an underlying illness, such as heart disease or respiratory disease.
 Conditions causing pain or anemia can also cause a puppy to breathe rapidly.
 In these situations, fast breathing is a sign that something is wrong and that your puppy needs to be seen by a vet.

 As a dog owner, it’s important to be able to differentiate between what’s normal and what’s not in order to keep your puppy safe.
 Let’s get all the details on this particular issue.

 In order to spot an abnormal respiratory rate, it’s important to first know what normal is.
 When a puppy is resting, their breathing should be smooth and unlabored, with a respiratory rate between 15 and 35 breaths per minute.